 An economist by training, Peter created and taught one of Australia’s first ever environmental finance courses at the University of Tasmania.
 He has worked on Wall St in the financial services sector and has also run small businesses.

-Using his professional knowledge, experience and his life's unique experiences, Peter led the fight in the Senate against excessive corporate power, tax avoidance, white collar crime, and dangerous and undemocratic trade agreements.
+Using his professional knowledge and experience – and his life's unique experiences – Peter led the fight in the Senate against excessive corporate power, tax avoidance, white collar crime, and dangerous and undemocratic trade agreements.
 He put forward a comprehensive economic vision for Tasmania, Vision 2030, during the 2013 election.
 Peter also successfully lobbied to gain funding for the Tasmanian Catalyst Project, a venture to restore the historic Macquarie House in Launceston as a co-working space for new industries.

 As a lifelong passionate surfer, Peter has developed a deep and abiding passion for the ocean.
 He has vigorously pursued issues such as opposition to whaling and illegal fishing, the environmental damage from super-trawlers and salmon farms, and the impacts of plastics and micro-plastics on marine life.
 He has worked hard to protect Tasmania’s precious places including through drawing attention to the damage being done to ancient Aboriginal heritage sites in the Tarkine.

-Peter's portfolios include Consumer Affairs, Treasury, Defence and Veterans Affairs, Healthy Oceans, and Waste and Recycling.
+Peter's portfolios include Consumer Affairs, Treasury, Healthy Oceans, Finance, Small Business, and Waste and Recycling.

 Get involved with Peter's latest work